Best Crypto Wallets: Hardware vs Software

 As cryptocurrency adoption grows, securing your digital assets has become more important than ever.
-Choosing the right crypto wallet is a crucial step in protecting your investments from hacks, scams, and human error.
+Choosing the right crypto wallet is a crucial step in protecting your investments from security incidents, illegal deception schemes, and human error.
 The two main types of wallets—hardware and software—offer different levels of security, accessibility, and convenience.
 Understanding how they work and which one best fits your needs can make all the difference in your crypto journey.

 1. What Is a Crypto Wallet?